 With a sigh she pulled a key of her pocket.
 "I think it's time that this trip end."

 She grinned at me sheepishly.
 "Well, this was a disaster.
 I'm not sure that I want to tell Edward about it."

-She looked at me doubtfully, but conceded with a maybe.
-We got into our respective vehicles then with promises to have a better outing soon and made our way back to Forks.
+She looked at me doubtfully and conceded with a maybe.
+We got into our respective vehicles with promises to have a better outing soon and made our way back to Forks.

-"Well, if your sure you have nothing else you'd like to talk about..." she looked hopeful.
+"Well, if you're sure you have nothing else you'd like to talk about...," she looked hopeful.

 My phone blipped, alerting me to a text message.
-I reached over to my nightstand, where I had set it down and flipped it open.
+I reached over to my nightstand, where I'd set it down, and flipped it open.

 You were right, Edward was proud.
 Emmett thought it was funny and Alice wasn't surprised.
 Seriously Angela, thank you for trying so hard to keep it all to a minimum.
 It couldn't have been easy.
 You're such a great friend.